 Trends in shower screens have moved on from the pared-back, can-barely-see-it’s-there look.
-Outlining is one way to breathe new life into bathroom minimalism and with their elegant clean profiles, Alternative Bathrooms’ Metal Craft screens feel both modern and timeless.
+Outlining is one way to breathe new life into bathroom minimalism, with their elegant clean profiles.

 Take a Crittall-style frame with frosty Stippolye glass, add a few elegant Art Deco-esque shapes and the Victoria shower door by Drench is born.
 It even has a towel bar that adds modern-day convenience to its old-school aesthetic.